containers/podman-desktop/website/docs/discover.md

 If you use `compose` to run multi-container applications, Podman Desktop can help you manage these groups of containers.

-In the Containers List page, all containers started by a same instance of `compose` are grouped together, so they can be managed as an application, by stopping, deleting or restarting the application.
+In the Containers List page, all containers started by the same instance of `compose` are grouped together.
+This grouping allows you to manage them as an application, by stopping, deleting or restarting the application.

 By clicking the name of the group (the name followed by `(compose)` in the first line of the group), you can access the Details page for the application, where you can see the logs of the containers streamed in real-time, the detailed information of the containers